C0deWiser/workflow/README.md

 ## Json Serialization

-For user to interact with model's workflow we should pass the data to a frontend of application:
+For user to interact with model's workflow we should pass the data to a frontend of the application:

 ```php
 use Illuminate\Http\Request;